RPagels/AzureMapsNet6/README.md

 - Anonymous with Token.
   - coming soon...

-  ### Azure Active Directory.
+### Azure Active Directory
-  - The recommended approach is to use AAD to secure a web app, [Choose an authentication and authorization scenario](https://docs.microsoft.com/en-us/azure/azure-maps/how-to-manage-authentication#choose-an-authentication-and-authorization-scenario).
+> The recommended approach is to use AAD to secure a web app, [Choose an authentication and authorization scenario](https://docs.microsoft.com/en-us/azure/azure-maps/how-to-manage-authentication#choose-an-authentication-and-authorization-scenario).

   - From the Azure Portal home page, search for **Azure Active Directory**.
   - Click **App registrations**.
   - Click **New registration** and give it a name. (i.e. AzureMapsNet6)
   - Click **Register**
   - Copy the **Client ID** because you will need it in later steps.